hpcleuven/VscDocumentation/source/leuven/slurm_accounting.rst

 form of statements.
 Similarly, the job accounting system provides statements that give the user an overview of the cost of each individual job.
-The following command will provide an overview of all transactions an account that the user has access to, as well as a summary of the credit usage at the top::
+The following command will provide an overview of all transactions for an account that the user has access to, as well as a summary of the credit usage at the top::

      $ sam-statement -A lp_my_project